There’s more to running a medical practice than providing patient care – understanding the business of medicine is complicated but essential.

 Closing a practice toolkit

 Choosing to close your medical practice is a big decision, and it comes with a to-do list that can be just as daunting.
 Whether you’re retiring, relocating or changing careers, there are lots of details to take care of to ensure your patients and their personal health information are taken care of appropriately.
 Download and use this guide to help make the transition as smooth as possible.
+Watch this video for the highlights.

 Prenatal, baby care and vaccination